Cost of LivingUpdated May 2026

 Is the Washington state average different from Yakima's?

-Washington's state average for cost of living is $4,064, which is lower than Yakima's average of $4,091.
-This means Yakima is on the pricier side even within its own state.
+Washington's state average for cost of living is $4,207, which is actually higher than Yakima's $3,502.
+Yakima is one of the more affordable cities within Washington for this category.

 ← All costs in YakimaCost of Living in all cities →All Cost of LivingWashington overviewCan I afford Yakima?Living alone in YakimaSalary needed in Yakima